 … I wear [certain type] of clothes?

-If anyone has any questions, please ask, and I’ll do my best to answer! 😀
+If you have any more questions, please ask, and I’ll do my best to answer! 😀

 Until later, cuties!